UCSBCarpentry/2022-10-11-ucsb-spreadsheets/_episodes/04-quality-assurance.md

 ## Spreadsheet Encoding

 One issue you may encounter when dealing with Spreadsheets is files with different encoding.
 As with other text files, a CSV file has a character encoding that determines how characters are stored.
 The de facto standard today is to use Unicode (UTF-8), which supports all the alphabets of the world and lots of other characters like technical symbols and emojis.
 Unfortunately, Excel still exports CSV files using legacy character encodings like ASCII.
-If you select the wrong type of character encoding (often by double clicking on a .csv file and having excel automatically open it), you can have unreadable data, and even possible data corruption.
-To overcome these issues, when you import a file into Google Sheets it automatically converts the contents to UTF-8, as are any downloaded sheets.
+If you select the wrong type of character encoding (often by double clicking on a .csv file and having Excel or other spreadsheet application automatically open it), you can have unreadable data, and even possible data corruption.
+To avoid this issue, make sure to save your files as CSV UTF-8.

-**FIXME ADD EXAMPLE**

 ## Validating data on input

 When we input data into a cell of a spreadsheet we are typically not constrained in the type of data we enter.
+But the wrong data type will result in future errors.
 In any one column, the spreadsheets software will not warn us if we start to enter a mix of text, numbers or dates in different rows.
 Even if we are not facing constraints from the software, as a researcher we often anticipate that all data in one column will be of a certain type.
 It is also possible that the nature of the data contained in the table allows us to place additional restrictions on the acceptable values for cells in a column.
 For example a column recording age in years should be numeric, greater than 0 and is unlikely to be greater than 120.